-The Group's primary interest rate risk relates to fixed deposits placed with licensed bank.
+The Group's and the Company's primary interest rate risk relates to fixed deposits placed with licensed bank.
 Short term receivables and payables are not significantly exposed to interest rate risk.

 Risk management objectives, policies and processes for managing the risk